02 - A Minimal Rust Kernel

 "features": "-mmx,-sse,+soft-float",

-field enables/disables target features.
-We disable the mmx
+The features field enables/disables target features.
+We disable the mmx and

 feature by prefixing it with a plus.
 Note that there must be no spaces between